ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 ---
 layout: post
 authors: [martijn_willekens]
-title: "Unit testing in Angular with Karma"
+title: "Unit Testing Angular with Karma 101"
-image: /img/2017-09-24-unit-testing-in-angular/unit-tests.png
+image: /img/2017-09-24-testing-in-angular/unit-tests.png
 tags: [Angular,Karma,Unit testing,Jasmine]
 category: Angular
 comments: true
 ---
 Testing your code is as important as the writing code itself.
 This also counts for frontend applications such as Angular apps.
+Unit testing is one way to do so.
+The goal of these kind of tests is to isolate classes and verify the output of its functions when they are called.
+Karma is a tool that's used to run them.
+It will open a browser, execute pieces of javascript and report the results back to you.

-I must admit that I’m not too fond of writing tests myself.
+Now, I must admit that I’m not too fond of writing tests myself.
 However, I do strongly believe they help a lot towards improving the quality of the code.
 Writing unit tests is quite a hassle, but with an application that is continuously growing and changing, they are an efficient way to prevent bugs getting to production.